 Engineering and the liberal arts

-Engineering is fundamentally about problem solving and developing solutions to complex challenges in a rapidly changing world.
+Engineering is fundamentally about developing solutions to complex challenges in a rapidly changing world.
 These challenges require more than just knowledge of math, science and technical skills.
-They also require the types of collaboration, communication, and broad-minded problem solving skills that are best learned in a small, liberal arts setting.
+They also require the types of collaboration, communication, and broad-minded problem-solving skills that are best learned in a small, liberal arts setting.

 We believe our approach to engineering education is exactly what was called for in a recent report by the National Institute of Engineering titled “The Engineer of 2020: Visions of Engineering in the New Century”: